 Legendary blues singer B.B.
 King was born Riley B. King on September 16, 1925, in Itta Bena, Mississippi.
 King spent his childhood in the Mississippi Delta but left to pursue a music career in Memphis, Tennessee in 1946.
 While in Memphis, King was employed as a singer and disc jockey at radio station WDIA where he was given the radio name “Beale Street Blues Boy,” which he shortened to B.B.
 In 1949 while still at WDIA, he recorded many of his early singles for RPM records in Los Angeles, California.

 King began to have significant success as a blues artist in the 1950s with a string of recordings such as “Please Love Me,” “Whole Lotta Love,” “Every Day I Have the Blues,” and “Ten Long Years.”
-His hits brought him to the attention of Paramount Records which signed the blues performer in 1962.
+This brought him to the attention of Paramount Records which signed the blues performer in 1962.
 In November 1964 he recorded Live at the Regal at the Regal Theater in Chicago, Illinois, at that point one of the most successful blues albums ever produced.

-Riley B.(B.B).
+B.B.
 King passed away May 14, 2015 at his Las Vegas, Nevada home.
 He was 89.